nehcgnak/CrackingMachineLearningInterview/README.md

         There is always a tradeoff between these both, hence its recommended to find a balance between these two and always use cross validation to determine the best fit.

-#### What is Linear Regressions ?
+#### What is Linear Regression ?
 How does it work?
         Fitting a Line in the respectable dataset when drawn to a plane, in a way that it actually defines the correlation between your dependent variables and your independent variable.
-Using a simple Line/Slope Formulae.
+Using a simple line/slope formulae.
 Famously, representing f(X) = M(x) + b.
         Where b represents bias
         X represent the input variable (independent ones) f(X) represents Y which is dependent(outcome).